Skip to main content

 The application process

-Once UCAS receives your application, it is sent to our Admissions Office, who assess it and decide whether to offer you a place.
-Our Admissions Team will assess your application and decide whether we can offer you a place.
+After you submit your application, UCAS will send it to our Admissions Office.
+Our Admissions Team will then assess your application and decide whether we can offer you a place.
 Assessment varies from course to course; some, for example, may require an interview or portfolio submission.
 Look up your chosen course to see whether an additional assessment step is part of the process.

 In general, we will use the information supplied in your application form, including personal statement, predicted/achieved grades, and the reference supplied by your school or college.